 STEP ONE: ADD HAM

 Start off by getting out your big crockpot.
 You will probably need a 6 quart to do this ham.
-The bigger the better!
+The bigger the better.

 Pour the apple juice in the bottom of the slow cooker.

-Add the spiral cut ham to the crockpot.
+Then add the spiral cut ham to the crockpot.